 The Board of Directors annually reviews the Banking and Shared Risk financial status to evaluate the appropriateness of declaring either a refund or an assessment.
-The Banking Fund returned net dividends of \$468,889 to Members who exceeded their target funding levels.
-The Shared Risk Layer continues to be stable with funding within target benchmarks.
-However, rates overall have been increasing due to extremely "hard" excess insurance market conditions.
+The Banking Fund returned dividends of \$737,280 to Members who exceeded their target funding levels.
+The Shared Risk Layer has remained stable, with funding above benchmarks and able to sustain an increase in the SIR.
+However, rates have been increasing due to extremely "hard" excess insurance market conditions, and an excess assessment has decreased net position, causing a shortfall in meeting two benchmarks.
 The following chart shows the historical rates with and without the impact of refunds and assessments.

-Ten years ago, the Liability net rates remained near historic lows due to large dividends that continued for several years.
-The gross rate was \$2.45 in 2013 before climbing to \$3.44 in 2018, in part due to increased losses during a period when the SIR was \$1 million.
-The rate has also increased due to an increase in the funding Confidence Level, from 65% in 14/15, increasing to 80% in 18/19, where it remains today.
-The net rate exceeded the base rate over four years from 13/14 to 16/17 due to Shared Layer Assessments.
-Since that time, the Net Rate has remained below the gross rate due to Banking Layer dividends.
+The chart below compares the initial base rate per \$100 of payroll for liability coverage to the net rate after dividends or assessments.
+Beginning in FY 20/21 the rate increased from \$3.81 to \$4.33 and has increased each year to the current rate of \$7.29.
+While most of this has been due to the increasing exposure created by "social inflation", the rate also increased due to an increase in the funding Confidence Level, from 60% in 13/14, increasing each year to 80% in 18/19, where it remains today.
+The net rate exceeded the base rate from 14/15 to 16/17 due to Shared Layer Assessments caused in part to increase losses during a period when the SIR was \$1 million.
+Since that time, the net rate has remained below the base rate due to Banking Layer dividends.